SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/thehive.md

 - An active Sekoia.io licence with access to the CTI
 - An access to Sekoia.io User Center with the permissions to create an API key with [CTI permissions](https://docs.sekoia.io/getting_started/Permissions/#cti-permissions)

-!!!note
+!!! note
     Sekoia Intelligence Center will be available upon Cortex setup.

 ## 1. Connect to Cortex